Sanahin Monastery: St. Amenaprkich ("Savior of All") Church

+The gavit or vestibule of the Church of St. Amenaprkich was built in 1181 by the Kyurikian family.
+Abbot Yovhannēs built the structure and left a dedicatory inscription:

 Academy

-The corridor between the churches of Astvatsatsin and Amenaprkich forms the Academy or Seminary.
+The corridor between the churches of Astvatsatsin and Amenaprkich forms the academy or Seminary.
 The exact time of its construction is unknown, but according to construction-stratigraphic analysis it dates back to the first half of the 11th century.
 According to tradition, this was where Grigor Magistros lectured students, sitting on the stone benches lined up on both sides.

 Bookstore

 The bookstore and St. Gregory's Chapel were built in 1063 on the initiative of Father Dioscoros Sanahnetsi under the leadership of David Anhoghin's daughter, Queen Hranush.
 The buildings are located in the northeastern part of the complex, at a distance of about 3 m from each other.
 In the intermediate area, in front of the bookstore entrance, a lobby was built in the first quarter of the 8th century.

 The bookstore is the oldest Armenian bookstore, the largest in terms of its layout.
 It is a hall with a square plan, the pillars of which are placed in the centers of the four walls, one by one, are connected with each other by arches bent at an angle of 45 ° to the walls.
 They form a new, smaller square embedded in the perimeter of the hall, on which, at the base, a circular dome rests with the help of sails, and at the top, an octagonal, vaulted dome.
 The corner parts of the hall are covered in one case with a trumpet, in the other case with intersecting semi-cylindrical districts.
 The low-mass, massive columns have a rich, different ornamental design.
 The plane of the walls is thinned by deep niches crowned with semicircular or arrow-shaped arches, which were vaults for books or relics.
 The bookstore has been declared a rich collection of manuscripts ․ Here, along with the manuscripts, the precious objects of the temple were kept.
 That is why the library building was called Nshkharatun.